Two individuals review a document, likely discussing details related to completing an FR-10 form.

 Failing to file an FR-10 form within the required 15-day period can result in serious consequences:

-Perhaps the most severe consequence of not filing an FR-10 form is the potential suspension of your driver’s license.
 The South Carolina DMV can suspend your license if you fail to provide proof of insurance after an accident.
-This suspension can last until you provide the required proof, and you may have to pay reinstatement fees to get your license back.
+The suspension lasts until you provide the required proof, and reinstatement fees may apply to get your license back.

 Role of FR-10 in Personal Injury Claims